 However, almost all patients eventually develop resistance to this therapy, leaving doctors with no options to counteract the inevitable.

 The study at The Scripps Research Institute (TSRI) in the US shows that a "constitutively active" signalling circuit can trigger cells to grow into tumors and drive therapy resistance in advanced prostate cancer.

 A cell signal pathway with constitutive activity requires no binding partner to activate; instead, the signalling circuit continually activates itself.

-This signalling circuit, which is composed of a protein complex and several other molecules, controls the expression of stem cell transcription factors (proteins that guide the conversion of genetic information from DNA to RNA) that fuel the aggressive growth of these resistant cancer
+This signalling circuit, which is composed of a protein complex and several other molecules, controls the expression of stem cell transcription factors (proteins that guide the conversion of genetic information from DNA to RNA) that fuel the aggressive growth of these resistant cancer cells.

 "The fact that the constitutive activation of NF-kB in the circuit is independent of traditional activation opens the door for potential treatment options," said Jun-Li Luo, associate professor at TSRI.